 Salman Ahmed Shaikh

 Hajj is an important Ibadah in Islam.
 It is compulsory for every Muslim to perform Hajj once in a life.
-Below, we look at the philosophy of various rituals involved in Hajj and how they all exhibit a believer’s acceptance of Tawheed, his determination of following the commands of Allah and his vow to sacrifice his wealth, interests and time for Allah’s sake.
+Below, we look at the philosophy of various rituals involved in Hajj and how they all exhibit a believer’s acceptance of Tawheed (oneness of God), his determination of following the commands of Allah and his vow to sacrifice his wealth, interests and time for Allah’s sake.

 The ‘Ihram’ worn in Hajj symbolically represents that a pilgrim has withdrawn from the worldly affairs and its attractions.
 With two unstitched clothes and being bare-headed, the pilgrim shows resolve to prefer nearness to Allah over all his interests.